| Duration: | 8 Day(s) - 7 Night(s) |

 Day 8: Pakse – Departure

-After breakfast free at your leisure until transfer to Pakse airport for your flight return home
+After breakfast, enjoy free time at your leisure until your transfer to Pakse Airport for your return flight home.

 Price Includes: